Mintakaaaa/ComboPoker/README.md

 # ComboPoker
 Texas Hold'em Poker with a twist; combine cards to enhance your hand!

+This is a high school project I completed in 2021.
+It is a python game.

 # Setup

 Clone this repository into a directory of your choosing.